Encouraging students at Tongxin Elementary School to overcome their predicament

-Most of the students came from farming villages nearby where their parents and forefathers have toiled the earth for generations.
+Most of the students come from farming villages nearby where their parents and forefathers have toiled the earth for generations.
 Almost one-third of the students are what is commonly known as “left-behind children,” whose parents have gone to work in large cities across China as migrant workers, leaving them behind to be looked after by grandparents and relatives; these children only get to see their parents once a year, during the Lunar New Year festival.
 Due to the lack of attention and discipline at home, many of the students have developed behavioral problems and have fallen behind or lost interest in their studies.

 During the visit, Thin & High volunteers promoted wholeness by addressing the social, emotional, psychological and physical well-being of the children, who were encouraged to look beyond their current circumstances while remaining positive; they were given guidance on how to undertake little steps that would help gradually improve their lives.
 They were also given inspiring insights into issues beyond their scopes of experience; they were encouraged to set their goals high and strive to achieve them.
 At the end of the visit, the children were each given a piece of paper to fold into the shape of a plane; they cheered as they sent the planes off from the second floor of the school building to symbolize the desire to let their dreams soar.

-This visit was one of Thin & High’s attempts to touch the lives of individuals especially those with underprivileged and vulnerable backgrounds.
+This visit was one of Thin & High’s numerous attempts to touch the lives of individuals especially those with underprivileged and vulnerable backgrounds.
 Thin & High believes that compassion and care will build confidence, motivate good behaviors and eventually transform lives as well as enable the fulfillment of human potentials.